Sanusi Hardjadinata: Ambassador to Egypt

-Sanusi was appointed as the ambassador of Indonesia to Egypt, following his dismissal as the Minister of Home Affairs.
+Sanusi was appointed the ambassador of Indonesia to Egypt, following his dismissal as the Minister of Home Affairs.
 At first, Sanusi was worried about becoming an ambassador.
 He felt that he had no previous diplomatic background.
 When he asked about the problem to Subandrio, the Minister of Foreign Affairs at that time, Subandrio gave him a thick book about the tasks and duties of an ambassador.
 He read the book before and during his term as the ambassador from 1960 until 1964.
 The book was very helpful, as Sukarno commenting that his work as an ambassador "wasn't disappointing".

 University rector

 After four years in Egypt, Sanusi submitted a request to the president to let him go back to Indonesia due to the worsening condition of his wife.
 The request was fulfilled, but as soon as he arrived in Indonesia, Sukarno asked him to become the Rector of Padjajaran University.
 At first, Sanusi refused the offer, claiming that he had no previous academic background.
 (Note: To date, he became the only rector of the university with no academic title.)
 Even though he refused, he had no power to reject it, and by the Presidential Regulation No. 29, Sanusi was officially appointed by the president as the rector of the university from 20 April 1964.

 During his term, the university was filled with political competitions between political parties and organizations; many lecturers became affiliated to a certain political party.
 The students were grouped into several groups, such as the nationalist groups, communist groups, and Islamic groups, the latter was frequently dubbed as the "green group".
 The conflicts between the groups were reflected in various activities, such as the student senate.
 Due to the political affiliation of the senate chairman to the Indonesian National Student Movement (Gerakan Mahasiswa Nasional Indonesia, GMNI) — the student wing of the Indonesian National Party — the senate's stamp is very similar to the emblem of the party.

 The 30 September Movement also occurred during his term.
 The movement, which sparked mass arrests and executions of communists, also involved college students, unexcepted to Padjajaran University (Unpad) students.
 Many Unpad students demonstrating against the Communist Party of Indonesia and Sukarno.
 Clashes occurred between KAPPI (the demonstrators) and the Indonesian National Student Movement, which supported Sukarno.
 To cope with this problem, Sanusi requested the help of the Dean of the Law Faculty of Unpad, Sri Soemantri.
 Sri Soemantri was the youngest member of the Constitutional Assembly in 1957.
 He also tasked the Chancellor for Student Affairs of Unpad, Yuyun Wirasasmita, to expel lecturers, deans, or students that were allegedly involved in communist activities.